 This nonparametric distribution reweights the actions based on the improvement likelihood $p(R_k | s, a)$.
 This likelihood is free for us to model as follows and as is standard in the \emph{RL as inference} literature

 where $\eta_k$ is a objective-dependent temperature parameter that controls how greedy the solution $q_k(a|s)$ is with respect to its associated objective $Q_k(s,a)$.
-Substituting this choice of $p(R_k | s, a)$ into the independent problems~\eqref{eq:app-qk-independent} we obtain the following objective
+Substituting this choice of $p(R_k | s, a)$ into the independent problems~\eref{eq:app-qk-independent} we obtain the following objective

 After multiplying this objective by $-\eta_k$, we obtain the following equivalent maximization problem

 where we recognize a KL regularization term that materializes naturally from this derivation.
 Indeed this last optimization problem can be seen as a Lagrangian, imposing a soft constraint on the KL between the improved policy $q_k$ and the current iterate $\theta_i$.
 If we instead impose a hard such constraint, we obtain the following problem: